One-dimensional scattering of fermions in double Dirac delta potentials: Second quantisation and vacuum energy at zero temperature

 Another interesting question in QFT is the study of the quantum vacuum energy.
 The problem of a Dirac field confined in a finite interval $[-L/2, L/2]$ has been studied in \cite{AIMIJG2015, DonaireSym2019, Alvarez2015}.
 The main idea explained in these works is that the Dirac Hamiltonian is not self-adjoint while restricted to square-integrable spinors defined in a finite interval, and there is a non zero flux of charge density through the boundaries.
 However, the Dirac Hamiltonian admits an infinite set of self-adjoint extensions in one-to-one correspondence with local unitary operators related to the boundary conditions.
 Hence, the domain of the self-adjoint extensions is the set of square-integrable spinors in $[-L/2, L/2]$ that satisfy some specific boundary conditions for their two components \cite{DonaireSym2019}.
 As a consequence, the unitarity of the QFT translates into a charge conservation for the Dirac field in the finite interval.
 It is interesting to note that the self-adjoint extension of the Dirac operator that represents the interaction of the quantum field with the boundary is given by the general M.I.T. bag boundary condition\footnote{The M.I.T. bag model was proposed by A. Chodos, R. L. Jaffe, K. Johnson, C.B.
 Thorn and V. Weisskopf \cite{Chodos1974} to study the confinement of quarks in the hadron model.
 This bag is a classical spherical cavity with quarks and gluons moving freely but confined inside it.
-There is no field outside the bag, i.e. there are no exterior modes.
-This confinement gives rise to the Casimir effect. }(see \cite{ElizaldeJPA1998, Johnson1975, Milton1983} and references therein).
+In QFT, this implies that the fermionic current through the surface of the bag must be equal to zero and thus, certain specific boundary conditions must be imposed over the field representing the quarks, as also explained in \cite{ElizaldeIntJMPA2003}.
+Due to the confinement, there are no exterior modes.
+This confinement gives rise to the Casimir effect (see \cite{ElizaldeJPA1998, Johnson1975, Milton1983} and references therein). }.

 Whenever the fermionic field is confined between plates and hence, restricted to live in a finite interval, the whole spectrum of normal modes is discrete and it can be obtained from the zeroes of a spectral function $h(k)$.
 In such a way, the quantum vacuum interaction energy can be computed by using the Cauchy's theorem of complex analysis as: